DevOps Blog

 Agile practices, being adopted almost universally, necessitate faster and earlier testing in the software development lifecycle (SDLC).
 Bringing development and testing together early is commonly referred to as ‘shifting left’.

-A typical waterfall software development project would have seen testing occur immediately prior to release into production.
-This meant that when bugs or usability issues were inevitably found, the release would be delayed until these were fixed.
+Shift Left testing is a change from what is typical in a waterfall software development project.
+Traditional approaches start testing immediately prior to releasing into production.
+Testing this late in the process means that when bugs or usability issues are inevitably found, the release is delayed until these are fixed.

-The easiest way to explain shift-left software testing is to think of the development cycle as a line running from left to right.
+The easiest way to explain the meaning of Shift-Left software testing is to think of the development cycle as a line running from left to right.

 In the old model, testing only came into play on the far right of the line.
 Recognizing the bottleneck here, we now want to move the initiation of testing as far to the left as possible.